Disponible/available in: Français (French)

 Highlights/Savings

 Participating in Enbridge’s ‘Home Winterproofing Program’, OCH has worked with the EnviroCentre to retrofit uninsulated basements of hundreds of townhomes.
-In the four largest communities where insulation and sealing was completed in 611 homes, collectively tenants are seeing an estimated annual natural gas savings of $91,000.
+In the four largest communities where insulation and sealing were completed in 611 homes, collectively tenants are seeing an estimated annual natural gas savings of $91,000.

 Ottawa Community Housing (OCH) had an opportunity to save energy, improve the building conditions and enhance tenant comfort in its townhouse communities by retrofitting uninsulated and poorly sealed basement walls.